The Library's world-first exhibition Victor Hugo – Les Misérables – From Page to Stage runs from July to November 2014

-Timed to coincide with the return of Les Misérables to the Melbourne stage in July 2014, Victor Hugo: Les Misérables – from page to stage brings together an extraordinary collection of rarely seen material from around the world.
+Coinciding with the Australian premiere of Cameron Mackintosh's acclaimed new production of Boublil and Schönberg's Les Misérables in Melbourne, Victor Hugo: Les Misérables – From Page to Stage brings together an extraordinary collection of rarely seen material from around the world.